Infrared Image Super-Resolution: Systematic Review, and Future Trends: Related Methods

-Moreover, it is also the first time that extra dictionaries are constructed using visible image information obtained from the same scene in a dictionary-based approach to help the reconstruction. \textbf{Third, the information, from other types of images, can also be used to support the dictionary construction.} Because the image information in the IR image itself is insufficient due to the poor imaging environment.
+Moreover, it is also the first time that extra dictionaries are constructed using visible image information obtained from the same scene in a dictionary-based approach to help the reconstruction.
+Third, the information, from other types of images, can also be used to support the dictionary construction.
+Because the image information in the IR image itself is insufficient due to the poor imaging environment.
 Then, people started to focus on introducing extra information.
 This algorithm is developed to enhance the resolution of the target LR image with the aid of another guidance HR image modality\cite{song2019multimodal}.
 More details are shown in Eq. \ref{eq.5}.

 They express the LR image patch $\mathbf{x}^l \in \mathbb{R}^M$ and $\mathrm{HR}$ image patch $\mathbf{x}^h \in \mathbb{R}^N$ of the same image modality, and the guidance $\mathrm{HR}$ patch of another different image modality $\mathbf{y} \in \mathbb{R}^N$.
 The definitions of the symbols can be found in Abbreviations and Notations.
-There are also works that noticed that gradient information of IR images would be beneficial for reconstruction\cite{wang2021research,chen2018infrared}.
+Some works noticed that gradient information of IR images would be beneficial for reconstruction\cite{wang2021research,chen2018infrared}.